flv92/TerraNovaProject/README.md

 Made for minecraft 1.4.7 with forge

 ================
+TODO THINGS:
-Actual work: Creating a new dimension
+Register a new dimension: registered
+Use a portal to travel to it: done
+Improve the dimension: WIP